lucabelezal/TableViewPrefetch/README.md

 projects:

 * **Prefetch**
+  - Load All
+  - Batch(Load more when arrival last visible cell)
-  - Examples: Load All, Batch and Prefetch(infinite scrolling)
+  - Prefetch(infinite scrolling)

 * **InfiniteScrolling**
   - Prefetching with infinite scrolling